-A Celebration of Women’s Equality Day and The 98th Anniversary of Votes for Women!
+A Celebration of Women’s Equality Day on the 99th Anniversary of

 We honor the history of women’s suffrage.
 We strongly advocate for women’s equality and protection under constitutional law by passing the Equal Rights Amendment.
 We encourage women to become active community leaders and to seek political office, and we support young women who aspire to become our future leaders through education.
 Most importantly, we strongly urge women to get out and VOTE!